-Any lobbying with non-federal funds must be reported on the Standard Form-LLL, "Disclosure Form to Report Lobbying" in accordance with the form instructions, which can be downloaded here.
+Any lobbying with non-federal funds must be reported in accordance with the form instructions on the "Disclosure Form to Report Lobbying", Standard Form-LLL (DOC).

 When required by Federal program legislation, all construction contracts awarded by the recipients and subrecipients of more than $2000 shall include a provision for compliance with the Davis-Bacon Act (40 U.S.C.
 27a to a-7) and as supplemented by Department of Labor regulations (29 CFR part 5, "Labor Standards Provisions Applicable to Contracts Governing Federally Financed and Assisted Construction").
 Under this Act, contractors shall be required to pay wages to laborers and mechanics at a rate not less than the minimum wages specified in a wage determination made by the Secretary of Labor.
 In addition, contractors shall be required to pay wages not less than once a week.
-The recipient shall place a copy of the current prevailng wage determination issued by the Department of Labor in each solicitation and the award of a contract shall be conditioned upon the acceptance of the wage determination.
+The recipient shall place a copy of the current prevailing wage determination issued by the Department of Labor in each solicitation and the award of a contract shall be conditioned upon the acceptance of the wage determination.
 The recipient shall report all suspected or reported violations to the Federal awarding agency.
 (OMB Circular A-110).
-For more detailed information on Davis Bacon and Related Acts (DBRA) go to the DOL’s website.
+For more detailed information on DBRA, please visit the Davis Bacon and Related Acts section of the DOL's website.

 Export Administration Regulations (EAR) and International Traffic in Arms Regulations (ITAR)

-The vast majority of research at the university level is not affected by the Export Administration Regulations (EAR) or International Traffic in Arms Regulations (ITAR); however it is very important to understand the applicable regulations.
+The vast majority of research at the university level is not affected by the Export Administration Regulations (EAR) or International Traffic in Arms Regulations (ITAR); however it is very important to understand the applicable regulations in order to determine if they apply to a particular project, whether funded or not.
 Violations can lead to loss of research contracts, monetary penalties, probation and imprisonment.
 The potential impact these regulations have for universities includes: